Culture And Traditions In Nepal

 Sudra

 Traditionally, Shudras were the lowest in the Hindu caste hierarchy.
 They were known for service-providing varna.
 Many ancient myths tell that a Shudra must serve the Brahmins, the Kshatriyas, and the Vaishya.
-During Nepal’s ancient and medieval times, there was a tough social environment for the Shudras, with much exclusion and discrimination.
+During Nepal’s ancient and medieval periods, the Shudras faced a harsh social environment marked by significant exclusion and discrimination.

 Religion